Transformation Intelligence Engine

 5,000 employees

 Headcount touched by the change.
-Larger orgs amplify coordination cost.
+Scale amplifies coordination cost.

-The intended outcome and rough timeline.
-Be concrete — the AI grounds its synthesis here.
+Outcome and rough timeline — the AI grounds its synthesis here.

 Field method (≈ 60 min)

-Talk to 3–5 people who actually use the old system daily (not just managers).
-Ask the prompts under each signal, listen for the tells, then score.
-Trust the pattern, not a single quote.
+Talk to 3–5 people who use the old system daily.
+Ask the prompts under each signal, listen for the tells, then calibrate.
+Trust the pattern, not one quote.

-How deeply daily work relies on the old system — spreadsheets, integrations, undocumented workarounds people built around it.
+How deeply daily work relies on the old system — integrations, spreadsheets, undocumented workarounds.

 Standalone, easy to swapEmbedded in every workflow